Go Back

 Notes

 • You can store it in the refrigerator for up to 2 days.
-However, it is recommended to consume it as soon as possible because the moisture in the udon noodles evaporates over time, causing them to dry out.
+However, it is best to eat it as soon as possible because the moisture in the udon noodles evaporates over time, causing them to dry out.

 Nutrition